SagaeHaruki/3D-GameScripts/README.md

 - This is to disable the Camera when the inventory is opened.

 > Inventory UI Script:
-- Unecessary event actions is removed (Keeping everything simple)
+- Unecessary event actions is removed (Keeping everything simple).
+- Start Hold, End Hold, Drag is removed.
+- Added 2 new Event Actions such as DescriptionReq and ItemActionReq (Will be done in a few weeks).

 > Item UI Script:
--
+- Unecessary event actions is removed (Keeping everything simple).

 > Inventory Description Script:
 -